 Foreign Direct Investment in the United States, 2020-2023

-- Foreign direct investment in the United States (FDIUS) totaled $109 billion in the first-quarter 2023.
+- Foreign direct investment in the United States (FDIUS) totaled $77 billion in the second-quarter 2023.

-- Net equity flows registered $63 billion of the first-quarter 2023, composing nearly 60 percent of FDIUS.
+- Net equity flows registered $17 billion of the first-quarter 2023, composing 22 percent of FDIUS.

-- Reinvestment of earnings were $51 billion last quarter.
+- Reinvestment of earnings was $56 billion last quarter, or 73 percent of all FDIUS.

 - Foreign direct investment in the United States in 2022 totaled $364 billion, making it the fourth-strongest year for FDIUS over the past decade.
-Two record-breaking years of FDIUS were recorded in 2015 and 2016, at $484 billion and $480 billion, respectively.
+FDIUS reached record highs in 2015 and 2016, at $484 billion and $480 billion, respectively.

 Analysis & Context

-First-quarter 2023 foreign direct investment flows in the United States started the year strong with $109 billion, up 43 percent from fourth-quarter 2022.
-Net equity flows made up the largest portion of FDIUS at $63 billion, or 58 percent of total FDIUS.
+Second-quarter 2023 foreign direct investment flows in the United States totaled $77 billion, down 30 percent from first-quarter 2023.
+Reinvested earnings made up the largest portion of FDIUS at $56 billion, or nearly three-quarters of total FDIUS.

-Foreign direct investment in the United States was revised upward to $364 billion in 2022.
-The 2022 FDIUS level is now the fourth-strongest of the past decade, down 11 percent from 2021.
+Foreign direct investment in the United States totaled $364 billion in 2022.
+The 2022 FDIUS level is the fourth-strongest of the past decade, down 11 percent from 2021.